Asabeneh/30-Days-Of-Python/26_Day/26_python_web.md

     app.run(debug=True, host='0.0.0.0', port=port)
 ```

-As you can see to go to different pages or to navigate we need a navigation.
-Let's add a link to each page or let's create a layout which we use to every page.
+As you can see to go to different pages or to navigate we need some kind of navigation.
+Let's add a link to each page or let's create a layout which we can use on every page.

 ### Navigation